 - Lower the container down onto the twistlocks by locating either front corner onto a Twistlock cone, and then the rear visible corner onto its Twistlock cone.
-With practice operators will be able to land the containers onto the twistlocks in one smooth operation. - Select High Speed ( ) and lower the lifting arms to their stowed position. - Select Stabilisers ( ) and return the stabiliser legs to their stowed position. - Stop the engine, turn the key off and stow the controls.
-Avoid twisting and knotting the remote cable. - Lock the twistlocks.
+With practice operators will be able to land the containers onto the twistlocks in one smooth operation - Select HIGH SPEED () if this option is available - Lower the lifting arms to their stowed position - Select Stabilisers () and return the stabiliser legs to their stowed position.
+It is also good practice to fully stow cranes when transporting containers between facilities - Let the hydraulic system supply (powerpack or PTO) engine to idle for at least 1 minute to allow it to cool down gradually. - Stop the engine, turn the key off and stow the controls With cable remotes avoid twisting and knotting the cable. - Lock the twistlocks